Asian stocks follow Wall St up, silver eases off high

 “The sound of more stimulus, which tends to raise all boats, was music to the market’s ears,” said Stephen Innes of Axi in a report.

-Last week, there were messages on the Reddit forum WallStreet Bets and other places on social media encouraging small investors to buy silver.
+Last week, messages on the Reddit forum WallStreet Bets and other places on social media encouraged small investors to buy silver.
 It shot up Monday, but many online investors said it wasn’t them bidding up the price.

 Smaller traders are learning "the silver market is much bigger than some of the small cap stocks they have been trading,” said Edward Moya of Oanda in a report.
 “Silver coin purchases and call option bets are not enough of a driver to send silver prices skyrocketing to record high levels.”